MagnusBrzenk/typescript-immutable-MERN-stack-demo/README.md

     -   Local storage: enable authorized user to remain authorized for ~24 hours
     -   Enable user-specific actions
 -   Search: at the moment word search is only local -- needs to query actual DB
+-   Rate limiting with e.g. express-brute
 -   Add loading spinners for waiting sequences
+-   Fork into simpler version stripped of immutables

 ## Motivation